 Stiner Pavilion, 201 E. Sea Horse Dr., Waukegan.

-Take a day trip with your tiny tot to Libertyville and experience the wonders of Lambs Farm open from April-October.
+Take a day trip with your tiny tot to Libertyville/Green Oaks and experience the wonders of Lambs Farm open from April-October.
 Kids will love their first visit with horses, llamas, goats potbelly pigs, miniature cattle, equine, sheep and more at Lambs Farm Petting Zoo.
 They can also have a close encounter with a rabbit or chick.

 Lambs Farm, 14245 W Rockland Rd., Libertyville.

 Experiencing summer with the kiddies in Historic Downtown Long Grove is always a treat.
 There’s no skimp on the strawberries.
-This three-day event is a ‘berry-wonderful’ celebration that offers everything from chocolate covered strawberries, strawberry martinis and other desserts.
-The festival features live music all day on three different stages, great food, unique shopping and kid-tivities all weekend long.
+This three-day event is a ‘berry-wonderful’ celebration that offers everything from chocolate covered strawberries, strawberry desserts and more.
+The festival features live music all day, great food, unique shopping and kid-tivities all weekend long.
 The event occurs annually in late June.

 Historic Downtown Long Grove, 308 Old McHenry Rd., Long Grove.

 One thing everyone loves is cars, and the festival hosted in the City of Zion is one of the largest in Lake County.
 Attendees rejoice in unison as Zion hosts the Annual Nostalgia Days.
 The festivities kick off on Saturday morning, and the fun continues until the evening.
 Vehicles are judged by class as attendees enjoy an ice cream social, arts & crafts, live music, delectable eats, and more.

 Diamond Lake is the perfect opportunity for your little ones to reel in the catch of the day for the first time.
 After the catch and release experience, these first timers can have a play date to celebrate their fishing success on the sand kids’ playground and climber and more.